 New Year, New Will?

-It’s the New Year and for many of us this offers the chance for a fresh start and a fresh outlook in 2016.
+It’s the New Year and for many of us this offers the chance for a fresh start and a fresh outlook.
 Some of us will finally commit to that long overdue gym membership, whilst others may simply see the New Year as an incentive to get things organised or back on track.
-Whatever you decide to do now that 2016 is here, it may be worth remembering to get yourself a Will sorted out if you haven’t done so already or consider updating your existing one!
+Whatever you decide to do, it may be worth remembering to get yourself a Will sorted out if you haven’t done so already or consider updating your existing one!

 Making a Will can be extremely useful for a variety of reasons:-

-Whatever 2016 brings, making a Will should be towards the top of the list.
+Whatever the new year brings, making a Will should be towards the top of the list.
 If your Will was prepared some time ago it may be worth reviewing it with us to make sure it is up-to-date.
 Don’t forget that we are also happy to visit clients away from the office, if required.

 Don’t delay!
 Call our friendly team today for a no-obligation discussion on the options and our fees.
 For a small fee, you can get expert legal advice, a solicitor on your side and the peace of mind to know that your estate is taken care of in the future.